byuccl/f4pga-classroom/README.md

 # Symbiflow-class-testing

+- My full name is: "replace with your name"
+- My email address is: "replace with your email"
+- My BYU netid is: "replace with your BYU netid"

 If you got here and are reading this, it means you have successfully created your own repo.
 Congrats!!

 What you just completed is documented below in the first step (*Step1_Creating_Repository*).